ProvableHQ/welcome/documentation/developer/additional_material/01_common.md

 ## Conditional Branches

 Conditional `if else` statements in Leo are expensive.
-It is preferred to use ternary `if ? :` expressions.
+It is preferred to use ternary `? :` expressions.

 ```leo title="Example:"
 if (condition) {